Skip to content

 A program that does not clear question one does not belong on the list at any rank.
 A program that clears all six is a real candidate.

-I spent four years inside a combined program reading applications as an assistant dean, so I know what these committees actually weigh.
+As a former Assistant Dean at Brown’s PLME, I spent four years inside a combined program.
 In advising families since, the list is where I see the most avoidable damage done: strong students holding a seat whose terms did not fit, or applying to programs that were never open to them.
 Most of this is judgment applied to one specific profile against current, program-by-program rules, and that is the part families cannot reliably get from asking around.
 The Match is built for exactly this step: a profile-matched program list, screened for eligibility and fit, returned within three business days of a completed intake.
 It is the same first move recommended above, done with the program rules in hand.
 If you would rather build the list yourself, the framework above is the method.
-If you want it built for your student, that is what The Match is for.
+If you want it built for the student, that is what The Match is for.